Learn how to say “have a good day” and other common German phrases using the award-winning Rosetta Stone app.

 If you want to say “have a good day” in German, you have a few options.
 The classic you may have heard is “auf wiedersehen,” which technically means “see you later.”
 However, it has long been used as a general goodbye.
 These days, many people find it a bit stiff and formal.
 Much more common would be to say “schönen Tag,” polite to use with anyone, or “tschüss,” the more informal version.

 German is often considered one of the easier languages for English speakers to learn.
 That’s because these two languages are direct linguistic siblings—originating from the same mother tongue.
 In fact, eighty of the hundred most common words in English-speaking countries are of Germanic origin.
 These most basic, most-frequently used words in English and German derive from the exact same roots, making them extremely similar.
 Plus, there are a ton of German words we use in English that aren’t simply related, but identical: angst, nickel, sauerkraut, kitsch, lager, kindergarten, and many more.

 Rosetta Stone teaches you the language, not just the words.
 What makes it effective is that we prepare you to use your new language in the real world.
 So it’s not just about the features, but what you’re able to do because of them.
-With practice, you’ll be ready to handle situations with confidence.
+With practise, you’ll be ready to handle situations with confidence.

 Learn German Words and Phrases

 German is the second-most widely spoken language throughout the European Union, falling just after English in its popularity.
 This is understandable when you take into consideration the fact that German is the official language of many European countries, including Austria, Belgium, Germany, parts of Italy, Liechtenstein, Luxembourg, Poland, and Switzerland.
 Worldwide, there are estimated to be more than 229 million German speakers.
 This widespread use makes German one of the most practical languages to learn for business and travel reasons.